-Q.2 Should discontinuation of services being provided through a particular technology, say CDMA, be treated same as discontinuation of any of the service under a Service Authorisation as per Clause 30.3(b) of UL?
-Please provide details along with justification.

-Q.3 What other conditions in these licenses be modified so as to keep pace with the developments?
+- Q.2 Should discontinuation of services being provided through a particular technology, say CDMA, be treated same as discontinuation of any of the service under a Service Authorisation as per Clause 30.3(b) of UL?
+Please provide details along with justification. - Q.3 What other conditions in these licenses be modified so as to keep pace with the developments?
 Please justify your answer.

-- 1. UL license requires separate authorizations for different services therefore the Clause 30.3(b) of UL mandates that if any TSP wants to discontinue any of the services under a service Authorization, then the TSP is required to give at least 60 days notice to TRAI/DoT in advance and 30 days notice to the subscribers. - 2.
-On the other hand, UASL and CMTS licenses by themselves allow operators to provide services without having any further requirement of taking a separate specific Authorization and hence discontinuance/ closure of service is already covered under the provisions w.r.t. surrendering of license and the requirement of advance notification to both subscribers and TRAI/DoT is covered under clause 10.3(b) Thus, we don't see any requirement of modification in the UASL and CMTS license. - 3.
-We would further like to submit that as long as an Access service provider continues to provide services using any access technology, closure/discontinuation of any one/existing technology cannot be treated as surrender of license or discontinuation of services under the respective clauses of UASL and UL.
-The UASL/CMTS/UL licenses/authorization allows the operator to choose any technology to provide the licensed services.
-It is the preference of the operators to opt for any technology at any given point based on their business plans, technological advances and current market dynamics.
+UL license requires separate authorizations for different services therefore the Clause 30.3(b) of UL mandates that if any TSP wants to discontinue any of the service, under a service Authorization, then the TSP is required to give at least 60 days notice to TRAI/DoT in advance and 30 days notice to the subscribers.

+On the other hand, UASL and CMTS licenses allow operators to provide services without having any further requirement of taking a separate specific Authorization and hence discontinuance/ closure of service is already covered under the provisions w.r.t. surrendering of license and clause 10.3(b) is adequately taking care of the requirement to inform the subscribers and TRAI/DoT in advance.
+Thus, we don't see any requirement of modification in the UASL and CMTS license.

+We would further like to submit that as long as an Access service provider continues to provide service using any access technology, closure/discontinuation of any one/existing technology should not be treated as surrender of license or discontinuation of services under the respective clauses of UASL and UL.
+The UASL/CMTS/UL licenses/authorization allows the operator to choose any technology to provide the services.
+It is the preference of the operator to opt for any technology at any given point depends on its business requirement and the prevalent market dynamics.

-- 4. The telecom sector is moving from a technology specific to a technology agnostic service regime.
-Hence, At this point of time mandating any license or regulatory provisions on the basis of choice of technology or change of technology by the TSP to render its services is unwarranted. - 5.
-Hence, we would like to suggest that the discontinuation of services being provided through a particular technology or Upgrade to any new technology for providing services should not be treated as complete discontinuation of services by a service provider if services are continued to be provided using any different technology. - 6.
-Further, as illustrated above, since the existing provisions of UASL/CMTS licenses are adequate to take care of situations arising on license surrender and discontinuation of service.
-Therefore, we don't see any requirement to modify any of the provisions of the licenses.
+The telecom sector is moving from technology specific to technology agnostic service regime.
+At this point of time mandating any license or regulatory provisions on the basis of choice of technology or change in technology by the TSP to render its services is unwarranted.

+The discontinuation of services being provided through a particular technology or Upgradation to any new technology for providing services should not be treated as complete discontinuation of services by a service provider if services are continued to be provided using any different technology.

+Since the existing provisions of UASL/CMTS licenses are adequate to take care of situations arising on surrendering of license and discontinuation of service, we don't see any requirement to modify any of the provisions of the licenses.